cakeinpanic/stylus-test/README.md

 And then compare results

-The only one which works properly is `npm test`, bot test.js uses the same version, it's strange.
+The only one which works properly is `npm test`, but `test.js` uses the same version of stylus, it's strange.

 As soon as local stylus is #0.52.0, node script works well